Caitlyn Jenner opposes boys who are trans playing sports on girls' teams in school, says it is unfair

 Jenner recently announced a California gubernatorial bid

-Caitlyn Jenner, who recently announced a California gubernatorial run, on Saturday came out against male children who identify as girls playing sports on girls' teams in schools.
+Caitlyn Jenner, who recently announced a California gubernatorial run, on Saturday came out against allowing transgender athletes who were born male to compete on girls' sports teams.

-Jenner, a former Olympic athlete who famously came out as transgender in 2015, waded into a controversial issue that has recently been at the center of a number of pieces of legislation in states across the country.
+Jenner, a former Olympic athlete who famously came out as transgender in 2015, waded into a controversial issue that has sparked Republican-backed legislation in states across the country.

 CAITLYN JENNER DISMISSES HOLLYWOOD NAYSAYERS AS SHE EMBARKS ON RUN FOR CALIF.
 GOVERNOR

-"This is a question of fairness, thats why I oppose biological boys who are trans competing in girls sports in school," Jenner told TMZ.
-"It just isn't fair and we have to protect girls sports in our schools."
+"This is a question of fairness, that's why I oppose biological boys who are trans competing in girls sports in school," Jenner told TMZ.
+"It just isn't fair, and we have to protect girls sports in our schools."

 Jenner is running as a Republican to unseat Democratic Gov. Gavin Newsom in an upcoming recall election in the deep-blue state.

-Jenner's remarks come after the Florida legislature this weekpassed legislation that would restrict entry to female teams to those who were born female.
-Gov. Ron De Santis has indicated that he will sign the bill.
+Jenner's remarks come after the Florida legislature this week passed legislation that would restrict entry to girl's sports teams to those who were born female.
+Republican Gov. Ron De Santis has indicated that he will sign the bill.

-West Virginia Gov. Jim Justice on Wednesday signed a similar bill, despite warnings that sports groups may choose not to hold college tournaments in the state.
+West Virginia Gov. Jim Justice on Wednesday signed a similar bill, despite warnings that sports groups may protest by not holding college tournaments in the state.
 The NCAA in 2016 moved championships out of North Carolina in response to a bill about the gender-based use of sex-segregated bathrooms.

 SEAN HANNITY TO INTERVIEW CAITLYN JENNER, DISCUSS HER BID FOR CALIFORNIA GOVERNOR